-Third graders in the performing arts program learn about the fundamentals of dance, drama, and performance.
+Fourth graders learn about the fundamentals of dance, drama, and performance.
 Students are given the opportunity to learn about drama, dance theory, and performing artists from around the world and through the centuries.
-Students learn how to master their craft and are given opportunities to make real-life connections by practicing in studio sessions/classes.
-Performing arts students show mastery by performing dance and/or in dramatic productions.
+Students learn how to master their craft and are given opportunities to make real life connections through practice in studio sessions/ classes.
+Performing arts students show mastery by performing dance and/or dramatic productions.

-Students in the Third Grade performing arts program are exposed to, but not limited to, the following Georgia State Standards/objectives and expectations for mastery:
+Students in the Fourth Grade performing arts programs are exposed to, but not limited to the following Georgia State Standards/objectives and expectations for mastery: